Lawn Equipment Parts

 So, the next time you need to open your dishwasher mid-cycle, don't hesitate!
 The most you'll get is a bit of steam in your face.

-What may surprise consumers is that pre-rinsing can actually harm your dishes because the concentration of alkaline in the dishwasher detergent becomes higher than normal.
-After all, detergent is made to clean stuck-on grease and grime, so without bits of food to attack, the alkaline level can start to damage your dishes, leaving them cloudy, or scratched.
+News flash... you can eliminate the dreaded "pre-rinse" because it does not help your dishwasher get your dishes and cutlery any cleaner.
+Pre-rinsing can actually harm your dishes because the concentration of alkaline in the dishwasher detergent becomes way higher than normal.
+After all, detergent is made to clean stuck-on grease and grime, so without bits of food to attack, the alkaline level, now higher than normal, attacks your dishes, making them appear cloudy, scratched and in some cases, etched.
 Let's be realistic though, don't leave a half-eaten sandwich on your plate and put in the dishwasher.

 Check out these stand-by power consumption rates: